 The Kimptons continued to live at 470 Beacon until about 1946, when they moved to an apartment at 62 Commonwealth.

-By 1947, 470 Beacon was the home of Dr. Bernard Appel, a dermatologist, and his wife, Doris (Leavitt) Appel, a sculptor.
+On July 2, 1946, 470 Beacon was purchased from Arthur Kimpton by Dr. Bernard Appel, a dermatologist, and his wife, Doris (Leavitt) Appel, a sculptor.
 They previously had lived in Lynn.
-Bernard Appel et al were the assessed owners of 470 Beacon in 1947 and 1948.
 They continued to live at 470 Beacon until about 1948.

-In about 1948, 470 Beacon became the home of Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
+On April 8, 1948, 470 Beacon was acquired from the Appels by Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
 She previously had lived in Reading.
-She was the assessed owner of 470 Beacon from 1949 through 1951.

 Edna Grant was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.

 In 1946, before she lived at 470 Beacon, Edna Grant had filed for (and subsequently received) permission to convert 220 Commonwealth into apartments.
-She did not own 220 Commonwealth at that time and real estate dealer Thomas J. Diab acted as her agent.
-By 1947, 220 Commonwealth was owned by Frank MacCausland, then a resident of Stoneham.
+The property was owned by Frank MacCausland, then a resident of Stoneham.
 He transferred it to her in June of 1947.